A Photographer’s Guide to On-Camera Flash and Speedlight Features

 Unfortunately, different manufacturers seem to measure guide numbers differently from each other, so it’s kind of a useless number when it comes to comparing flashes from different companies.
 If you want to compare flashes from different companies, you’ll have to use a website like www.speedlights.net who have actually tested the power of many different flashes and they have some awesome charts that’ll help you decide which flashes are more powerful than other ones.

-Flash Flexibility
+Flash Head Flexibility

 Next up is flash head flexibility.
 What I mean by that is the ability to tilt, twist and angle the flash head.

-In my opinion, any external flash that can’t tilt all the way up to 90 degrees and swivel 180 degrees in both directions is pretty much a waste of money and time.
+In my opinion, any external flash that can’t tilt all the way up to 90 degrees and swivel 180 degrees in both directions is much a waste of money and time.
 In our lesson about bouncing flashes you’ll see why this flexibility is such a big deal.

 Flash Head Zooming

 Next, I want to talk about flash head zooming.
 Many flash heads have small motors that are built into them that move the flash tubes back and forth within the flash head.
-This movement, in conjunction with the Fresnel lens on there, gives the ability to focus the light coming out.
+This movement, in conjunction with the Fresnel lens on there, gives the ability to the light coming out.

 In this first shot the flash is zoomed out to 24 millimetres.
-As you can see, the entire scene is lit evenly.
+As you can see, the entire is lit evenly.

 The reason for this is that as we zoom our camera lens in and out, we only need our flash to cover an increasingly smaller angle of view.
 So we don’t have to flash the entire scene, we only need to flash what we’re zoomed in on.
-If the flash doesn’t have this capability, you end up wasting power by lighting parts of the world that your camera can’t even see.
+If the flash doesn’t have this capability, you end up wasting power by lighting parts of the that your camera can’t even see.

 The zooming happens automatically on most flashes as you zoom your lens in and out, and you can hear the flash zooming in along with it.
 You also have the ability to manually control a flash zoom, and that gives you some pretty interesting creative effects.